-\ Indicator shows the reach of or the need for a policy in this area.
+^{} Indicator shows the reach of or the need for a policy in this area.

 Economically stable families Strong Families Parents with infants and toddlers should have paid sick leave from work when they are ill, when their child or a family member is ill, or to obtain preventative care for themselves or their families.
 Parents should have paid family and medical leave when a child is born, adopted, or newly fostered, and to be able to provide care should their child become ill.
 State requires employers to provide paid sick days that cover care for child State has a paid family and medical leave program Low-income families with infants and toddlers should have affordable, safe, and stable housing.
-Infants/toddlers who have moved three or more times since birth Chroma Bounds Infants/toddlers who live in crowded housing Strong Parents Strong Families Families of infants and toddlers should have access to a continuum of parent support services and resources to support their child's development.
+Infants/toddlers who have moved three or more times since birth Infants/toddlers who live in crowded housing Strong Parents Strong Families Families of infants and toddlers should have access to a continuum of parent support services and resources to support their child's development.
 Potential home visiting beneficiaries served State has a paid family and medical leave program Infants and toddlers in the child welfare system should receive developmentally appropriate support, responsive to the needs of the child and family.
-Maltreatment rate per 1,000 infants/toddlers Infants/toddlers who spent 1 year or more in out-of-home placement High-quality child care and early learning opportunities Positive Early Learning Experiences Low-income families with infants and toddlers should get child care assistance to afford safe, stable, high-quality child care that promotes children's development and parents' education, training, and work.
-Families above 200 percent of FPL eligible for child care subsidy Low-/moderate-income infants/toddlers in CCDF-funded care Regulations for infants and toddlers on group size, adult/child ratios, and teacher qualifications State has infant-toddler professional credential Allocation of CCDBG funds State reimbursement of CCDF funded center-based care Vulnerable infants, toddlers, pregnant women, and families should have access to comprehensive early childhood services Infants/toddlers below 100 percent of the FPL with access to Early Head Start through Early Head Start.
+Maltreatment rate per 1,000 infants/toddlers Infants/toddlers who spent 1 year or more in out-of-home placement High-quality child care and early learning opportunities Positive Early Learning Experiences Positive Early Learning Experiences Families above 200 percent of FPL eligible for child care subsidy Low-/moderate-income infants/toddlers in CCDF-funded care Regulations for infants and toddlers on group size, adult/child ratios, and teacher qualifications State has infant-toddler professional credential Allocation of CCDBG funds State reimbursement of CCDF funded center-based care Low-income families with infants and toddlers should get child care assistance to afford safe, stable, high-quality child care that promotes children's development and parents' education, Families above 200 percent of FPL eligible for child care subsidy Low-/moderate-income infants/toddlers in CCDF-funded care Regulations for infants and toddlers on group size, adult/child ratios, and teacher qualifications State has infant-toddler professional credential Allocation of CCDBG funds State reimbursement of CCDF funded center-

-\ Indicator shows the reach of or the need for a policy in this area.
+^{} Indicator shows the reach of or the need for a policy in this area.